wfahren/wifi-strength/README.md

 # wifi-strength.sh
 <h4>Small shell script to scan for 802.11 AP's or monitor a connected link with text based bar graph.
 Designed to work with openWrt</h2>

-Script Dedency: B{ASH} like shell and iw.
+Script Dedency: B(ASH) like shell and iw.
 No other package requirements.
 Must be ran as user root or sudo.
 The iw scan command requires root access.

 ---
 ### Help